-Institute for Management Development Harper College offers business and industrial personnel the opportunity to participate in management and supervisory training seminars scheduled during the course of the academic year.
-The management training program was created through the joint participation of the college and northwest suburban business and industrial representatives who serve as members of the Harper College Business-Industrial Steering Committee.
+Institute for Management Development

+Harper College offers business and industrial

+personnel the opportunity to participate in

+management and supervisory training

+seminars scheduled during the course of the

+academic year.
+The management training

+program was created through the joint

+participation of the college and northwest

+suburban business and industrial

+representatives who serve as members of the

+Harper College Business-Industrial Steering

+Committee.

 Every effort is made to provide training programs related to the needs of area business organizations.
-The seminars are led by nationally-known experts in the fields of specialized management training.
+The seminars are led by nationally-known experts in the fields of specialized management training and Harper faculty.

-A list of seminars and workshops held at Harper during the past year includes such subjects as management by objectives, improving employee performance through coaching, the art and skill of delegation, motivation, efficient communication, team building, employee relations, managing time, and the woman as a manager.
+A list of seminars and workshops held at Harper during the past year includes such subjects as problem solving, improving employee performance, the art and skill of delegation, motivation, efficient communication, team building, employee relations, managing time, and business writing.